mcmasty/mcmasty.github.io/_pages/covid-splash.md

 Hopefully coming soon, a number of vaccines and treatments.
 [Summary of Vaccine and Treatments](https://www.visualcapitalist.com/every-vaccine-treatment-covid-19-so-far/?from=timeline&isappinstalled=0){: target="_blank"}

-This is not an exhaustive list; anything missing is accidental, not intentional.
+This is not an exhaustive list; anything missing is accidental.

 ## Citations